gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ## Detailed design

-Swift's consumption and reinitialization rules for noncopyable types will be changed to be "field sensitive".
+Swift's consumption and re-initialization rules for noncopyable types will be changed to be "field sensitive".
 This means that instead of only allowing for a type to be consumed or reinitialized entirely, the language allows for this to be done on a field by field basis, e.x.: